Quantum biology: Mitochondria

-Organelles, such as mitochondria, are thought to utilize quantum tunneling in order to translate intracellular energy.
-Traditionally, mitochondria are known to generate most of the cell's energy in the form of chemical ATP.
-Mitochondria conversion of biomass into chemical ATP is 60-70% efficient, which is superior than the classical regime of man-made engines.
-To achieve chemical ATP, researchers have found that a preliminary stage before chemical conversion is necessary; this step, via the quantum tunneling of electrons and hydrogen ions (H+), requires a deeper look at the quantum physics that occurs within the organelle.
+Mitochondria have been demonstrated to utilize quantum tunneling in their function as the powerhouse of eukaryotic cells.
+Similar to the light reactions in the thylakoid, linearly-associated membrane-bound proteins comprising the electron transport chain (ETC) energetically link the reduction of O2 with the development of a proton motive gradient (H+) across the inner membrane of the mitochondria.
+This energy stored as a proton motive gradient is then coupled with the synthesis of ATP.
+It is significant that the mitochondrion conversion of biomass into chemical ATP achieves 60-70% thermodynamic efficiency, far superior to that of man-made engines.
+This high degree of efficiency is largely attributed to the quantum tunnelling of electrons in the ETC and of protons in the proton motive gradient.
+Indeed, electron tunneling has already been demonstrated in certain elements of the ETC including NADH:ubiquinone oxidoreductase(Complex I) and CoQH2-cytochrome c reductase (Complex III).

-Because tunneling is a quantum mechanism, it is important to understand how this process may occur for particle transfer in a biological system.
-Tunneling is largely dependent upon the shape and size of a potential barrier, relative to the incoming energy of a particle.
-Because the incoming particle can be defined by a wave equation, its tunneling probability is dependent upon the potential barrier's shape in an exponential way, meaning that if the barrier is akin to a very wide chasm, the incoming particle's probability to tunnel will decrease.
+In quantum mechanics, both electrons and protons are quantum entities that exhibit wave-particle duality, exhibiting both particle and wave-like properties depending on the method of experimental observation.
+Quantum tunneling is a direct consequence of this wave-like nature of quantum entities that permits the passing-through of a potential energy barrier that would otherwise restrict the entity.
+Moreover, it depends on the shape and size of a potential barrier relative to the incoming energy of a particle.
+Because the incoming particle is defined by its wave function, its tunneling probability is dependent upon the potential barrier's shape in an exponential way.
+For example, if the barrier is relatively wide, the incoming particle's probability to tunnel will decrease.
 The potential barrier, in some sense, can come in the form of an actual biomaterial barrier.
-Mitochondria are encompassed by a membrane structure that is akin to the cellular membrane, on the order of ~75 Å (~7.5 nm) thick.
+The inner mitochondria membrane which houses the various components of the ETC is on the order of 7.5 nm thick.
 The inner membrane of a mitochondrion must be overcome to permit signals (in the form of electrons, protons, H+) to transfer from the site of emittance (internal to the mitochondria) and the site of acceptance (i.e. the electron transport chain proteins).
 In order to transfer particles, the membrane of the mitochondria must have the correct density of phospholipids to conduct a relevant charge distribution that attracts the particle in question.
 For instance, for a greater density of phospholipids, the membrane contributes to a greater conductance of protons.